Redocly/redocly-cli/docs/guides/lint.md

 The OpenAPI specification supports `$refs` in some of the objects.
 In practice, different tools and implementations of the OAS, as well as API definition authors, may use or even require `$refs` in unsupported places.

-Starting from version `beta-30` onward, OpenAPI CLI automatically resolves all `$refs` by default, even in places where they are not allowed by the specification.
+Starting from version `beta-30` onward, Redocly CLI automatically resolves all `$refs` by default, even in places where they are not allowed by the specification.
 This includes primitive values, for example `string`, in description and examples fields.

 To disable resolving `$refs` in examples, use the `doNotResolveExamples` configuration option in the `lint` section of the Redocly configuration file.
 This does not affect `$ref` resolution in other parts of the API definition: